DITO TELECOMMUNITY CORPORATION

 4. IV.
 How does DITO process your Personal Data?

-Your Personal Data may be processed both by way of computer media and on paper, in compliance with the rules in relation to data protection and data security.
-Your Personal Data shall be collected, organized, stored, updated, retrieved, used, consolidated, or destroyed in line with the purposes for processing set out below.
+Your Personal Data may be processed through either software or paper-based mechanisms, in compliance with the rules related to data protection and data security.
+Your Personal Data shall be collected, organized, stored, updated, retrieved, used, consolidated, or destroyed in line with the purposes for processing set out in this Enterprise Privacy Statement.

 5. V. Why does DITO process your Personal Data?